prograils/lit/README.md

 3. Versioning translations - you can always check, how value did look like in past
 4. Possibility to synchronize translations between environments or apps
 5. Easy to install - works as an engine, comes with simple generator
-6. You can always export all translations to plain old YAML file
+6. You can always export all translations to plain old YAML file which can then be imported elsewhere.
+Translations can also be exported to (and then imported from) a CSV file so that e.g. a third party can easily edit translations for you using any spreadsheet editor, without access to your website's Lit panel.
 7. Has build in wysiwyg editor ([jQuery TE](http://jqueryte.com/))
 8. Translating apps directly in frontend (see bellow)
 9. (On request) stores paths where translation keys were called